-It is often said that time heals all wounds, but that is a sentimental lie told by people that have no other advice to give when faced with the wounds of living.
+It is often said that time heals all wounds, but that is a sentimental lie told by people who have no other advice to give when faced with the wounds of living.
 Yes.
 Time can be the great eroder of pain, the emancipator of twisted hearts and the softener of cruel memories.
 Yes.
 The steady march of time can put all wounds behind us and give all experiences their reasons – reasons we do not know in the moment.
 And yes.
 Time can certainly dull the sharp, stabbing edges of experience, but time itself is no healer.
-Your time must be used appropriately in order to heal fully from the wounds that you suffer in your life, otherwise those old hurts will haunt you wherever you happen to go.
+Your time must be used appropriately to heal fully from the wounds that you suffer in your life, otherwise those old hurts will haunt you wherever you happen to go.

 Find Distance and Perspective